 - Cooling and re-warming of tissue stimulates return of blood flow

 - Topical analgesics are often a better option for cold therapy due to the disadvantages of the application of ice on tissues, such as:

 - Prolonged vasoconstriction

 - Skin irritation

 - Risk of frostbite and nerve injury

-- Can be used by client at home or by therapist when providing target therapy
+- Topical analgesics can be used by the client at home or by the therapist when providing targeted treatment.

 When to use topical analgesics in massage therapy